ariel-gayorgor/default/ReadMeForPHPUnitTesting.md

 DB_TEST_PASSWORD=

-# Make sure that you configuration/database has the following setup "#" is not included else it won't run.

-# You may follow the configuration on you locals
+# Make sure that you configuration/database has the following setup present or you may follow the configuration on you locals as shown

 'mysql_test' => [